Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 Domain-driven design (DDD) proposes to attack the root cause for failed software projects from a different angle.
 Effective communication is the central theme of the domain-driven design tools and practices.

+Effective communication and knowledge sharing are crucial for a successful software project.
+Software engineers have to understand the business domain in order to design and build a software solution.

 DDD will make you a more effective software engineer by alleviating the process of making sense of business domains and guiding the design decisions according to the business strategy.

 The tighter the connection between the software design and its business strategy is,
-the easier it will be to maintain and evolve the system to meet the future needs of the business,
+The easier it will be to maintain and evolve the system to meet the future needs of the business,
-ultimately leading to more successful software projects.
+Ultimately leading to more successful software projects.

+## How to Use DDD?

 The domain-driven design (DDD) methodology can be divided into two main parts:

 - ### Strategic Design

   The strategic aspect of DDD deals with answering the questions of “what?” and “why?”
-  what software we are building and why we are building it.
+  What software we are building and Why we are building it.

-  We use strategic design tools to understand the business problem (the domain),
-  and break the problem down into smaller, solvable, interconnected problems.

 - ### Tactical Design

   The tactical part is all about the “how?”
-  how each component is implemented.
+  How each component is implemented.

 Both the strategic and tactical patterns and practices of DDD align software design with its business domain.
 That’s where the name comes from: (business) domain-driven (software) design.